 Adding vegetables to dessert isn’t actually that crazy or unheard of.
 In fact, there are several vegetables you are already adding to your desserts.
 Veggies will not only add texture and richness to a dessert, but it will also add essential nutrients!
 It may be easier to get your kids to eat their veggies than you thought, when you make them taste amazing.
 These recipes can help you do that!
-These 10 veggies are the most common ones parents use within a dessert recipe.
-I just know you’ll find one your kids will like too!
+We rounded up 20 of our favorite veggie-packed desserts.
+And I just know you’ll find one your kids will love!

 Cauliflower has been popular lately in recipes like these “bread sticks“, but have you considered adding the cruciferous veggie to Chocolate pizza with a cauliflower crust?
 What?
 This is a terrific idea!
 Cauliflower takes on the flavor of the food you are preparing it with, and you get the added benefits of vitamin C, folate, fiber, and even omega 3s!

 This cake is packed with fruit AND veggies!
 And topped with Greek yogurt, you get a punch of protein as well.

 The deep red color of beets indicates they are rich in phytonutrients and antioxidants.
 Luckily, they also can taste great in cookie dough!

 So many brownies, so little time!
 While I found brownies with spinach, black beans, chickpeas, and more, I was intrigued with this one that contained sweet potato!
 We love the idea that a delicious brownie can also provide kids with beta-carotene, potassium, fiber, and vitamin c.

 Zucchini is no stranger to desserts.
 Because it has such a mild flavor and lots of moisture, it pairs perfectly in tasty cakes like this one!